+CHAPTER XVI

-CHAPTER XVI COMPULSORY LICENCES, LICENCES OF RIGHT, EXPLOITING OF PATENTS AND REVOCATION
+COMPULSORY LICENCES, LICENCES OF RIGHT, EXPLOITING OF PATENTS AND REVOCATION

-58. Exploitation by a Government agency or third person.-(1) Subject to sub-section (2), where-
+58. Exploitation by a Government agency or third person.- (1) Subject to sub-section (2), where-

-(i) the public interest, in particular, national security, nutrition, health or the development of other vital sectors of the national economy so requires; or

-(ii) the Federal Government has determined that the manner of exploitation, by the owner of the patent or his licensee, is anti-competitive, and the Federal Government is satisfied that the exploitation of the invention in accordance with this sub-section would remedy such practices ![; or]

-[(iii) the patent holder refuses to grant a licence to a third party on reasonable commercial terms and conditions; or the Federal Government may, even without the consent of the owner of the patent, decide that a Government agency or a third person designated by the Federal Government may exploit a patented Invention.
+- (i) the public interest, in particular, national security, nutrition, health or the development of other vital sectors of the national economy so requires; or - (ii) the Federal Government has determined that the manner of exploitation, by the owner of the patent or his licensee, is anti-competitive, and the Federal Government is satisfied that the exploitation of the invention in accordance with this sub-section would remedy such practices; or - (iii) the patent holder refuses to grant a license to a third party on reasonable commercial terms and conditions; or - (iv) | where patent has not been exploited in a manner which contributes to the promotion of technological innovation and to the transfer and dissertation of technology, the Federal Government may, even without the consent of the owner of the patent, decide that a Government agency or a third person designated by the Federal Government may exploit a patented invention.

-(iv) | where patent has not been exploited in a manner which contributes to the promotion of technological innovation and to the transfer and dissemination of technology.]

-(2) The Federal Government shall, before taking any decision under sub-section (2), give the owner of the patent and any interested person an opportunity of being heard if he wishes to be heard.
+(2) | The Federal Government shall, before taking any decision under sub-section (2), give the owner of the patent and any interested person an opportunity of being heard if he wishes to be heard.